 On February 6th 2021 a group of 4 men from Morocco was pushed back from Slovenia to Croatia and from there to Bosnia.
 The group had left walking from Velika Kladusa and was arrested after 3 days of walking in a village 30 km from Ljubljana.
 In a spot, close to the train station of this village, Prigorica, 4 police officers reportedly approached the men in the street.

-The two male and two female officers were wearing “the uniform of police of the city and were driving a Renault car”, describes the respondent.
+The two male and two female officers were wearing “the uniform of police of the city and were driving a Renault car”, described the respondent.
 The group was brought to a nearby police station in the Slovenian town of Ribnica.
 At this station, they were interrogated by one of these police officers.
-Their personal data, fingerprints, and pictures were taken.
+The respondent reported that their personal data, fingerprints, and pictures were taken.
 An Arabic-speaking translator was provided for the interrogation.
-But the respondent claims, that he had asked for a translation of the documents that they were asked to sign, and the translator was reacting unpatiently and aggressively to his demand and did not translate them for him.
+The respondent claimed however that he had asked for a translation of the documents that they were asked to sign, and the translator was reacting impatiently and aggressively to his demand and did not translate them for him.

-Therefore he signed four documents without knowing what they were saying.
+He said he therefore signed four documents without knowing what they were saying.
 The respondent also expressed his will to claim asylum, but there was no reaction to his request from the authorities.
-The group had to take off all their clothes to be searched but were authorized to put them back on afterwards.
-The respondent additionally claims that the police officers took away their phones and money, as well as their good clothes they were carrying in their backpacks, and that the officers
+The group had to take off all their clothes to be searched but were authorised to put them back on afterwards.
+The respondent additionally claimed that the police officers took away their phones and money, as well as the good clothes they were carrying in their backpacks and that the officers

-“beat us with their feet, when people where lying on the floor”.
+“beat us with their feet, when people were lying on the floor”.